 In a nutshell “Last Day on Earth” continues the stupid trend of our heroes leaving the safety of Alexandria at the exact moment none of them should be.
 The past few episodes had various characters running out to do supply runs or chasing after characters who had left for other stupid reasons.
-This week, Maggie is having complications with her pregnancy so naturally Rick and every remaining member of the principal cast go to escort her to The Hilltop.
-Along the way they are repeatedly blocked off by The Saviors until they are eventually forced into a confrontation with Negan.
-Basically the past 2 episodes existed soley to manuever the entire cast into Negan’s trap.
+This week, Maggie is having complications with her pregnancy so naturally, Rick and every remaining member of the principal cast go to escort her to The Hilltop.
+Along the way, they are repeatedly blocked off by The Saviors until they are eventually forced into a confrontation with Negan.
+Basically, the past 2 episodes existed solely to maneuver the entire cast into Negan’s trap.
 There’s also the conclusion (if you could call it that) of whatever story Carol and Morgan had this season, I’ll get to that in a moment.

 Let me say something nice about this episode before I get to why I really didn’t like it.
 Jeffery Dean Morgan as Negan was awesome.
 We’ve been waiting for him to show up all season and boy did he deliver.
 But part of that is due to the caliber of actor JDM is and not the writing of Negan himself.
 One of his first lines is “It’s about to be pee-pee pants city” or something like that.
 I cringed.
 I don’t care if that line was lifted straight from the comics, it’s stupid.
 Aside from that Negan had a truly commanding presence and the look of horror on Rick’s face as he sat there helpless really did sell the stakes of the situation.

-And then the ending happen.
+And then the ending happens.
 Ugh, and things were starting to look up too.

-And therein lies my problem with not only this episode, but also this season as a whole.
-It has mostly relied on these fake outs and cop outs as a way of generating discussion around the show.
-Even last week’s episode ended with Daryl getting show as the screen cut to black (complete with a ridiculous looking blood spatter on the camera).
-Clearly these endings are meant to get the audience “talking” but all they’ve done is reveal a show that has run out of tricks to play.
+And therein lies my problem with not only this episode but also this season as a whole.
+It has mostly relied on these fake-outs and cop-outs as a way of generating discussion around the show.
+Even last week’s episode ended with Daryl getting shot as the screen cut to black (complete with a ridiculous looking blood spatter on the camera).
+Clearly, these endings are meant to get the audience “talking” but all they’ve done is reveal a show that has run out of tricks to play.

 Some other thoughts before I wrap up: